-For the implementation of MXL, a generic 1-D basemodel is created in MESSyMESSy is an interface to couple submodels of earth system processes, which offers great flexibility to choose between different geophysical and chemical processes.
-In the first version of MESSy, only the General Circulation Model (GCM) ECHAM5 could be used (Jöckel et al., 2005).
-The second round of development also enabled the use of basemodels with different dimensions (Jöckel et al., 2010).
-For the current implementation, ealled VERTICO (VERTICal COlumn), which defines the number of we used MESSy version 2.50.
+MESSy is an interface to couple submodels of earth system processes, which offers great flexibility to choose between different geophysical and -chemical processes.
+In the first version of MESSy, only the general circulation model ECHAM5 could be used (Jöckel et al., 2005).
+The second round of development also enabled the use of base models with different dimensions (Jöckel et al., 2010).
+For the current implementation, we used MESSy version 2.50.

-Here, we give a brief overview of the MESSy structure, more details can be found in (Jöckel et al., 2005, 2010).
-In MESSy, each FORTRAN95 module belongs to one of the following layers:
+Here, we give a brief overview of the MESSy structure, more details can be found in Jöckel et al. (2005, 2010).
+In MESSy, each FORTRAN module belongs to one of the following layers:

-- Base Model Layer (BML): defines the domain of the model, which can be box, 1D or 3D.
-This can be a complex atmospheric model, for instance a General Circulation Model like ECHAM5 (Jöckel et al., 2005), but in our case it consists of two boxes stacked on top of each other and directs the time integration.
-VERTICO is a de facto 3-D model (Fig. 3). - Base Model Interface Layer (BMIL): this layer manages the calls to specific submodels, data input and output, and data transfer between the submodels and the base model.
-Global variables are stored in structures called 'channel objects'. - SubModel Interface Layer (SMIL): the submodel-specific interface layer collects relevant data from the BMIL, transfers it to the SMCL and sends the calculated results back to the BMIL.
-The SMIL contains the calls of the respective submodel routines for the initialization, time integration, and finalizing phase of the model. - SubModel Core Layer (SMCL): this layer contains the code for the base model-independent implementation of the physical and chemical processes or a diagnostic tool.
+- The Base Model Layer (BML) defines the domain of the model, which can be a box, 1-D or 3-D. This can be a complex atmospheric model, for instance a general circulation model like ECHAM5 (Jöckel et al., 2005), but in our case it consists of two boxes stacked on top of each other (Fig. 3). - The Base Model Interface Layer (BMIL) manages the calls to specific submodels, data input and output, and data transfer between the submodels and the base model.
+Global variables are stored in structures called "channel objects". - The SubModel Interface Layer (SMIL) collects relevant data from the BMIL, transfers it to the SMCL and sends the calculated results back to the BMIL.
+The SMIL contains the calls of the respective submodel routines for the initialization, time integration, and finalizing phase of the model. - The SubModel Core Layer (SMCL) contains the code for the base model-independent implementation of the physical and chemical processes or a diagnostic tool.